tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the context of children's health.
-Additionally, miniscule components of these magnets have the potential to hinder the diagnostic process after entering the body.
+• Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
+Additionally, small elements of these devices can complicate diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.